 The stepper motor is powered off much of the time, reducing power consumption, making economical remote solar power feasible.
 The average electric field meter current is a function of the measurement rate.
 The data logger program can implement variable sample rates based on measured results to conserve power for solar powered applications.
 For example, the data logger program can measure electric field at a 10-second rate during fair weather conditions, and automatically switch to 1-second measurements during threatening conditions.
-An example variable sample rate program is available at www.campbellsci.com/downloads/cs110-programs.
-Like the stepper motor, communication devices that are turned off when not needed, can offer low average power consumption.
+An example variable sample rate program is available at www.campbellsci.eu/downloads/cs110-programs.
+Like the stepper motor, communications devices that are turned off when not needed, can offer low average power consumption.

-The CS110 requires 11 to 16 VDC with a peak current demand of 750 mA during motor operation.
 The CS110CBL3-L connects a DC power supply to the CS110 POWER connector; maximum length is 15 m (50 ft).
-The CS110 is protected against accidental reversal of the positive and ground leads from the power supply.
+The CS110 is protected against accidental reversal of the positive and ground wires from the power supply.
 Transient protection is also included on the power supply inputs.
 DC input voltages in excess of 18 V may damage the CS110.